 - In wet condition these values decrease and depend on other factors also.

-Electrical parameters of human body at 50 Hz, dry condition
+Electrical parameters of the human body at 50 Hz, dry condition

 - Body resistance becomes partially zero at high voltages.